NIFTy-PPL/JAXbind/paper/paper.md

 JAX supports higher order derivatives and can differentiate a `jvp` or `vjp` with respect to the position at which the Jacobian was taken.
 Similar to first derivatives, JAX can not automatically compute higher derivatives of a general function $f$ that is not natively implemented in JAX.
 Higher order derivatives would again need to be provided by the user.
-For many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by the high-performance codes.
+For many algorithms, first derivatives are sufficient, and higher order derivatives are often not implemented by high-performance codes.
 Therefore, the current interface of `JAXbind` is, for simplicity, restricted to first derivatives.
 In the future, the interface could be easily expanded if specific use cases require higher order derivatives.